firavoyage/blogging/timeln.md

 - screenshots on ruanyifeng's blog
 ```

-## 20230000
+## 20240000

 ```
-# 2023 Summary
+# 2023 summary
-At the end of every year people always make a sum up about what they have done.
-You may see some of them on ruanyf's blog,codeforces.com.
-For me, I finished junior high school with not such a hight score in high school entrance exam.
-But it was just the beginning of my life in Dajing HS.
-I had a few boring trips in summer vacation.
-I achieved No1 in the first exam at school but in fact it was meaningless.
-In Oct, I picked up my Lv1 GI account which was quickly abandoned after I reg it in July2021.
-I also played CR,BS,IdV,some galgames and some retro offline games a lot and it was really fun.
-I attempted to build friendships with some of my classmates but actually it turned out that I was too young and too naive.
-I progressed further in English, Math and OI.
-I would like to pick up my interest in Physics and Chemistry in the next year;
+at the end of every year people always make a sum up about what they have done. you may see some of them on ruanyf's blog,codeforces.com. for me, i finished junior high school with not such a hight score in high school entrance exam. but it was just the beginning of my life in djhs. i had a few boring trips in summer vacation. i achieved no1 in the first exam at school but in fact it was meaningless. in oct, i picked up my lv1 gi account which was quickly abandoned after i reg it in july2021. i also played cr,bs,idv,some galgames and some retro offline games a lot and it was really fun. i attempted to build friendships with some of my classmates but actually it turned out that i was too young and too naive. i progressed further in english, math and oi. i would like to pick up my interest in physics and chemistry in the next year;
-To my wish, I will achieve more in the subjects I love and widen my impact on internet.
+to my wish, i will achieve more in the subjects i love and widen my impact on internet.
 ```

 ## 20240103